Skip to content

 Overall Architecture

-CDA-VSR adopts a recurrent structure that takes decoded low-resolution frames together with compressed-domain information (MVs, residual maps, and frame types) as input and produces high-resolution frames.
-The pipeline proceeds as follows: (1) a shallow feature extraction network maps each frame to latent features; (2) the MVGDA module uses motion vectors to guide deformable convolutions for inter-frame alignment; (3) the RMGF module generates spatial weights from the residual map for selective feature fusion; (4) the FTAR module selects reconstruction branches of different depths based on frame type.
-The entire pipeline enforces the causal constraint (using only past and current frames) while meeting real-time processing requirements.
+CDA-VSR adopts a recurrent structure that takes decoded low-resolution frames and compressed domain information (MV, residual maps, frame types) as input to output high-resolution frames.
+The workflow consists of: (1) A shallow feature extraction network mapping each frame to latent features; (2) The MVGDA module, which uses motion vectors to guide deformable convolution for inter-frame alignment; (3) The RMGF module, which uses residual maps to generate spatial weights for selective fusion; (4) The FTAR module, which selects reconstruction branches of different depths based on frame type.
+The entire pipeline maintains causal constraints (using only past and current frames) and meets real-time processing requirements.
+The three types of compressed domain information are fed into dedicated modules: MV to MVGDA, residual maps to RMGF, and frame types to FTAR.

 Key Designs